What economic measure indicates how efficiently resources are being used in production?

 Prepare for the Fundamentals Domain - Economics Exam with comprehensive resources including multiple choice questions, detailed explanations, and practice flashcards.
 Ensure success in your economics test!

-Productivity is the correct measure that indicates how efficiently resources are being used in production.
-It is defined as the output produced per unit of input over a specific time period, typically measured in terms of labor, capital, or land.
-Higher productivity means that more goods and services are being produced with the same amount of resources, reflecting efficient use of inputs in the production process.
+Productivity is a key economic measure that indicates how efficiently resources are being utilized in the production process.
+It is defined as the output produced per unit of input, which could refer to labor, capital, or materials.
+High productivity means that more goods and services are produced with the same amount of resources, signifying efficient use of those resources.

 Subscribe